-We will incorporate all other changes into our proposed 2016 Stormwater Code and Manual update, which will be effective in January 2016.
-Our new rules will replace the current Stormwater code and Directors' Rules, which are administered jointly by us and Seattle Public Utilities (SPU).
+Our proposed 2016 Stormwater Code and Manual update is scheduled to be effective in January 2016.
+Our new rules will replace the current Stormwater Code and Directors' Rules, which are administered jointly by us and Seattle Public Utilities (SPU).
 For more information, visit our background page.

 Our stormwater code protects people, property, and the environment by controlling how rain water runs off of streets, buildings, and parking lots.
 Stormwater runoff can cause flooding, landslides, and erosion that can damage our homes, businesses, and property.
 Stormwater runoff carries oil and grease, fertilizers, pesticides and other toxic chemicals to our creeks, lakes, bays, rivers, and other waterways.